kibsguru/alx-low_level_programming/0x12-singly_linked_lists/README.md

 File 100-first.c is a function that prints a sentence before the main function is executed.

+File 101-hello_holberton.asm is 64-bit program in assembly that prints "Hello, Holberton", followed by a new line.

 File lists.h is the header file containing the definition of the list_t struct and all the prototypes of the above functions.